-Facilitating good stakeholder involvement with your consultations is imperative.
+Facilitating highly engaged stakeholder involvement with your consultations is imperative.
 Taking these steps before, and during, engagement with participants will lead to more positive stakeholder relations and better project outcomes.

-It is not enough to create the framework to consult with stakeholders.
+It is not enough to create the framework to consult with your stakeholders, you can further learn how to encourage stakeholder participation through these eleven strategies:

 - Consult with community representatives first.
-When working with groups find out what the existing networks and structures are already in place to support community engagement.
+When working with groups, find out what existing networks and structures are already in place to support community engagement and reach out to leaders and facilitators within those groups to explain your intensions and ask for their feedback on your strategy.

 - Promote the consultation procedures and timelines to ensure everyone affected receives the messages.
 Use many channels.
 This will likely be via existing community newspapers, radio and websites, as well as social networks.

 - Ask good questions.
 How you ask consultation questions can be as important as what you ask.
-Fuel active participation from stakeholders by writing good questions
+Fuel active participation from stakeholders by writing good consultation questions.

 - Use the right language.
 Write concise consultation questions and background documents using plain language that can be understood by your intended audience.
 Avoid overly technical jargon.
 Ensure language used is culturally appropriate.